cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Requirements for the Public Share

-The Aggregators MUST verify that they have both received the same public share from the Client.
+The Aggregators MUST ensure they have both received the same public share from the Client.
 It is sufficient, for example, to exchange a hash of the public share over a secure channel.